squidmin/java-labs/src/main/java/lambdas/README.md

 }
 ```

 **Step 3**: The compiler can understand that the body does not return anything.
 So, mentioning the return type is redundant.
-We can also remove the `public` declaration.
+The `public` declaration can also be removed.

+### `ClassC.java`

 ```java
 public class ClassC {